Regional plans

 • given attention to the need to achieve effective planning consistent with the objects of the PDI Act, and the delivery of infrastructure, government services and other relevant services, at a regional level.

-The Minister also consulted with the State Planning Commission, councils across the State and the Local Government Association.
+The Minister also consulted with the State Planning Commission, councils across the state and the Local Government Association.

 The new legislation requires a regional plan to be prepared for each region.
 These are prepared by a Joint Planning Board in partnership with the councils included on the Board.
 Where there is no Board, the Commission will prepare the regional plan.